Yelp/dockersh/README.md

 dockersh can be used as a shell in ``/etc/passwd`` or as an ssh ``ForceCommand``.

-This allows you to have a single ssh process, on the normal ssh port, and gives a secure way to connect users into their own individual docker containers.
+This allows you to have a single ssh process on the normal ssh port which places user sessions into their own individual docker containers in a secure and locked down manor.

 Why do I want this?
 ===================